 During the first few weeks after birth, new mothers often experience conflicting feelings of joy and unexpected disappointment, so it’s crucial that new parents and partners understand what’s normal and when it is time to call a doctor.
-In this article, PPD vs. Baby Blues- Know the Difference, experts explain how Postpartum Depression and Baby Blues can present during pregnancy and in the four-week period following childbirth.
+This article, PPD vs. Baby Blues- Know the Difference, shares how Postpartum Depression and Baby Blues can present during pregnancy and in the four-week period following childbirth.

 Mild depression with tearfulness, irritability, appetite changes and fatigue are common during this time and typically peak around the fifth day postpartum.
-Most women adapt and recover to these changes after about a week.
-If sadness persists beyond two weeks, postpartum depression (PPD) may be the cause.
+This is commonly known as the Baby Blues and most women adapt and recover to these changes after about a week.
+If sadness persists beyond two weeks however, postpartum depression (PPD) may be the cause.
 PPD can also affect partners.
 Here’s how to tell the difference between depression and the baby blues:

 Some of the symptoms of the more serious PPD the American Pyschological Association list for postpartum depression include: